 The word Advent is derived from the Latin ‘adventis’ which is itself a translation of the Greek word ‘parousia’ which was often used to speak of the second coming of Christ.
 Traditionally, therefore, the advent season is that time of year when the church not only looks forward to remembering Jesus’ birth at Christmas but also anticipates his return at the end of history.
 In many households, as Christmas approaches, the excitement is, no doubt, beginning to build but, when all is said and done, for many Christmas is a huge anticlimax, a deeply unsatisfying time.
 I wonder why that might be.

 For some, Christmas is just too busy, there is simply too much that has to be done.
 Perhaps we long for the Christmases of our childhood, fondly remembered as magical times when we believed in someone who was better and kinder than ourselves, who insisted on bestowing upon us one kindness after another without us doing anything whatsoever to deserve it.
 Now though, as adults, we have lost sight of any transcendence that Christmas once held and, rather than resting in the generosity of one greater than ourselves, find ourselves burdened with a list of a thousand things we must do if we are to be deemed acceptable celebrants of what a consumerist society has made of Christmas.
 Wouldn’t it be lovely if we could experience Christmas, indeed experience life as a whole, as we did when we were little, with a childlike faith that someone other than ourselves would be kind to us in ways we don’t come close to deserving and would see to it that everything worked out just fine in the end.
 If that sounds appealing to you, if that sounds like heaven, then be encouraged by the words of one wiser than me who once said ‘Truly, I say to you, unless you turn and become like children, you will never enter the kingdom of heaven’ [Matthew 18:3].
-You can’t work your way in, but you are offered a free pass – because the one who said these words has paid the entry fee for us, undeserving though we are, and seen to it that everything will indeed work out just fine in the end.
+You can’t work your way in, but you are offered a free pass – because the one who said these words has paid the entry fee for us and, undeserving though we are, seen to it that everything will indeed work out just fine in the end.
 We enter the kingdom of heaven by grace, not works.

 For others, of course, the forced jollity is unwelcome – when life is characterised by sorrow and despair few of us are up for a party, regardless of how many amusing Christmas jumpers are on display.
 Some have said that we should no longer wish others a ‘Merry Christmas’ as to do so risks being insensitive to those who are experiencing difficult times.
 But to suggest as much is to misunderstand Christmas, to consider it nothing more than an excuse for overindulgence as we try to deny the vicissitudes of life.
 One of my favourite carols is ‘God rest ye merry, gentleman’ – note the position of the comma.
 For many years I misunderstood this carol imagining that the words were expressing the hope that God would give a bunch of already merry gentlemen a well earned rest!
 This is not the point at all, as the position of the comma makes clear.
 What is being hoped for is that God would cause these souls, of undisclosed happiness, to be rendered merry.
 And the reason that they should be left in such a state of merriment, the reason that, as the carol goes on, nothing should cause them to dismay, is that ‘Jesus Christ our Saviour was born on Christmas Day’.
 And why was he born?
 ‘To save us all from Satan’s power when we had gone astray’.
 This is news worth hearing, very good news in fact, tidings, no less, of comfort and joy, even for those whose lives may have taken the most precipitous of down turns.

-Once I asked a group of youngsters which of the following had the most to do with Christmas: a Christmas tree, a mince pie or a fire engine.
+Some years ago I asked a group of youngsters which of the following had the most to do with Christmas: a Christmas tree, a mince pie or a fire engine.
 The answer I was looking for was the fire engine, my point being that Christmas was all about rescue or at least the arrival of a rescuer – the birth of a saviour.
 Forget this and Christmas loses all of its significance.
 But even if we are minded to remember what Christmas is really all about, even if we piously pronounce ‘Jesus is the reason for the season’, might we still be missing the point?
 Could it be that even religious types sometimes get too excited about Christmas?

 Imagine this.
 It’s night time and you wake up to discover your house is on fire.
 You’re trapped upstairs in your bedroom and the flames are getting higher and higher.
 The heat is intense and the smoke is getting thicker and thicker.
 All hope seems lost.
 The morning was to have brought with it a shot of Pappy Van Winkle’s 23 Year Old Family Reserve but now, at best, it is going to be a little on the warm side to appreciate at its finest.
 And then, in the distance, you hear the sound of sirens telling you that help is on its way.
 You run to the window and in the distance you can see the flash of blue light that confirms that the fire brigade is close by.
 What a relief.
 Moments later the fire engine comes round the corner and stops outside your house and the neighbours all gather around the crew celebrating their arrival.
 Everyone is happy.
-But then you realise, to your horror, that the firemen aren’t doing anything to rescue you – and none of your neighbours seem concerned by the fact.
+But then you realise that the firemen aren’t doing anything to rescue you and, to your horror, none of your neighbours seem concerned by the fact.
 They’re just happy that the rescuers have arrived.
 What a tragedy that would be.
 Christmas is about the birth of Jesus but his arrival is only the start – he came with a job description, work to do.
 The angel had it right – you remember what he told the shepherds?
 [Luke 2:10-11].

 ‘Fear not, for behold, I bring you good news of great joy that will be for all the people.
 For unto you is born this day in the city of David a saviour, who is Christ the Lord’